Equiano90/lab-agile-planning/.github/ISSUE_TEMPLATE/user-story.md

 ---
 name: User Story
-about: 'This template is for creating new story '
+about: This template is for creating user template
 title: ''
 labels: ''
 assignees: ''